cademcniven/cademcniven.com-dev/src/projects/kanjihover.md

 **This script is not compatible with the "kanjax with koohii" script.** If you try to use both, very bad things will happen.
 I'm still investigating the reason for the incompatibility, and I'll update the script if I figure it out.

 **This script is not compatible with the Migaku Japanese addon.** Both this script and Migaku Japanese work by injecting html into the card, but they end up breaking each other in the process.
 I *might* try to fix this someday.

-**You may experience undesired appearance if your card css styles the "a" tag.** Because this script wraps all kanji in links, any styling that you give to links in your card will be automatically applied to all kanji as well.
-If you *don't* have links styled, the kanji should, by default, look like the rest of your text.

 **This script can cause issues with ichi.moe, or other embedded sites.** If you use an embed like that, make sure that it is not contained within `<div id="kanjiHover">`.